The mixed bag that NI boss O'Neill is digging into

 Indeed, the University of Bolton Stadium has been a happy hunting ground for Northern Ireland players this campaign, with in-form striker Dion Charles - who scored his first international goals in March - hitting the target 21 times.

 Another young right-back, Sunderland's Trai Hume, has also been a resounding success this campaign.
-Having made the significant step up to the Championship from Irish Premiership side Linfield in January 2022, the 21-year-old has well and truly found his feet in the professional ranks.
+Having made the significant step up from Irish Premiership side Linfield in January 2022, the 21-year-old has well and truly found his feet in the professional ranks.

 Hume impressed manager Tony Mowbray, starting every league game since Boxing Day - and 29 in total - with his consistent performances earning him a spot in a few pundits' Championship teams of the season.